bxparks/AceTime/USER_GUIDE.md

 }
 ```

-I think the only time the `createForZoneName()` might be useful is if
+I think the only time the `createForZoneName()` would be necessary is when the
-the user was allowed to type in the zone name, and you wanted to create a
+user is allowed to type in the zone name, or the timezone name is provided by an
-`TimeZone` from the string typed in by the user.
+outside source (e.g. text of date-time components) and the `TimeZone` needs to
+be created from the user-provided string.

 <a name="CreateForZoneId"></a>
 #### createForZoneId()